 Cockroaches evoke universal disgust when they appear in a home.
 They can show up in almost anyone’s residence, proving difficult to eradicate once entrenched.

 The problem of cockroaches is more than just their unsightly appearance.
-They also spread diseases and exacerbate allergies, even asthma.
+They also can cause health issues and exacerbate allergies, even asthma.
 Minute particles from their bodies and their fecal matter become airborne.
 When people inhale these particles, it can irritate the respiratory tract in a manner similar to dust mites.

 According to the National Pest Management Association (of which Slug-A-Bug is a member), up to 63 percent of U.S. households contain cockroach allergens.
 In fact, cockroach allergies are among the most common of all indoor allergies.